Lead Generation Glossary: 100 Terms You Ought To Know

 It refers to the design of a website that responds to any device size and orientation.
 In simple words, it adapts to various screen sizes, maintains uniformity and providing a smooth user experience.

-Return of investment is a performance metric that evaluates the profitability of an investment.
+Next up in the lead generation glossary is return of investment – a performance metric that evaluates the profitability of an investment.
 The formula to calculate ROI = ( investment return – investment made / Investment).

 #77 Revenue performance management: